 If you do not mind viewing actual surgery, here are a few links to Instagram videos that Dr. Bogdan has posted which show how he performs the surgery.
 The first video shows the drawing of skin to be removed, incision, skin & fat elevation, a side view of muscle closure, skin removal, and partial skin closure.
 The second video shows the final skin closure (the top 2 of 3 layers of sutures).
 And the third video shows a great close-up view of the muscle closure.
 Before and after photos show the surgeon’s work, but operative videos are the best way to see how it is actually accomplished.

 Why Choose Dr. Bogdan for Your Tummy Tuck Surgery

-Dr. Michael Bogdan is a top board-certified plastic surgeon specializing in abdominoplasty for residents of the Dallas-Fort Worth area.
+Dr. Michael Bogdan is a top board-certified plastic surgeon specializing in abdominoplasty for residents of Fort Worth, Plano, and other cities near Grapevine, TX.
 He has extensive training and experience performing tummy tuck surgery, and he can help you to regain a tighter, flatter midsection with either a full or partial abdominoplasty.
-If you would like to learn more about abdominoplasty, request a consultation with Dr. Bogdan at his office in Grapevine.
+If you would like to learn more about abdominoplasty, request a consultation with Dr. Bogdan.